philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

 Devoutly to be wish’d.
 To die, to sleep;<br>
 To sleep: perchance to dream: ay, there’s the rub</q>

+Lovely.
 This passage also has the additional challenges of new-line characters and punctuation at the beginning of words, a welcome complexity.

 My first idea was to split the text and place all the words in an array (and, indeed, this was the same approach taken by almost all my classmates at [Viking Code School](https://www.vikingcodeschool.com/) when I posed the problem).
 This was easy enough to accomplish with <code>text.split</code>.
 However, because of the punctuation at the beginning and end of words, I had to determine the position of the first and last letters of each word in the array, and only then scramble the middle with <code>#sort_by {rand}</code>.
 My initial attempt at the code worked, but was quite complex.